neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 ### Authentication and Authorization: A blend of proprietary solutions

-It goes without saying that the most important
+It goes without saying that the most important piece of online voting is security.
+In order to honor Zero Trust, every interface demands authentication:

+* A voter casting a ballot and initiating an HTTP request
+* An HTTP request hitting the API
+* The API inserting a record into the database
+* Any request for monitoring data
+* The entire continuous delivery pipeline integrating version control, continuous integration, containerization, and deployment